-Here are 5 takeaways from the Dow index shakeup
+Here are 5 takeaways from the Dow index shake-up

 How is the Dow different from other indexes

 The Dow is one of three major indexes that investors, policymakers and businesses use to gauge the U.S. stock market and as an indicator of where the U.S. economy is heading.
-The Dow comprises far fewer companies than the Standard & Poor’s 500 index which, follows 505, and Nasdaq composite, which tracksmore than 2,500.
+The Dow comprises far fewer companies than the Standard & Poor’s 500 index which, follows 505, and Nasdaq composite, which tracks more than 2,500.
 The Dow also weights its stocks by price rather than market capitalization.
 So Dow components with more expensive shares have more influence in the index’s daily ups and downs.
-After Apple’s stock split takes effect, UnitedHealth Group, which is trading at more than $300, will be the priceleader.
+After Apple’s stock split takes effect, UnitedHealth Group, which is trading at more than $300, will be the new price leader.

+“The catalyst for the changes to the Dow is Apple’s stock split,” Hooper said.
+“Because the Dow is a price-weighted index, Apple — and therefore the technology sector — will have far less representation in the Dow.”

 How does this affect investors?

-The Dow’s change-up won’t actually affect its value.
-The S&P will change what’s known as the “Dow divisor,” the number it uses to calculate the Dow’s level.
-It’s this figure that is multiplied by the prices of Dow stocks to calculate where the Dow stands in the market.
+The Dow’s change-up will not actually affect its value.
+The S&P will change what is known as the “Dow divisor,” the number it uses to calculate the Dow’s level.
+It is this figure that is multiplied by the prices of Dow stocks to calculate where the Dow stands in the market.
 Of the roughly half of Americans who have money in the stock market, their investments are largely tied up in retirement funds, many of which attempt to broadly track the market.
-So the change won’t affect everyday investors.
+So the change will not affect everyday investors.

 But the additions and subtractions of Dow companies do reflect broader trends in the U.S. economy and society.